 This course is a standard 15 point course and students are expected to spend 10 hours per week involved in each 15 point course that they are enrolled in.

-For this course, you can expect 24 hours of pre-recorded lecture content, 20 hours of laboratories/tutorials, 54 hours of reading and thinking about the content and 52 hours of work on test preparation.
+For this course, you can expect 24 hours of lectures, 20 hours of laboratories/tutorials, 54 hours of reading and thinking about the content and 52 hours of work on test preparation.

 Attendance is required at scheduled labs to complete the practical components of the course and the lab quiz.

-Lecture material is pre-recorded with one in-person tutorial each week to cover any questions related to lecture material.
-Attendance is not compulsory at lecture tutorials, however attendance is strongly recommended for optimal learning.
+Lectures will be recorded.
+Attendance is not compulsory at lectures, however lecture attendance is strongly recommended for optimal learning.
 Other learning activities including seminars, labs and clinics will not be recorded.

 Attendance on campus is required for the lab quizzes, lecture quiz, mid-term test and final exam, subject to COVID-19 restrictions.